jonathanpoelen/gh-md-toc/README.md

     2. [Second Title](#second-title)
 ```

-For for more option: `./gh-md-toc.sh -h`
+For for more option: `gh-md-toc -h`